marwiz108/bookmark-manager/README.md

 ```
 As a user
 So that I can visit my regular websites
-I want to be able to see a list of bookmarks
+I want to be able to see a list of all my bookmarks
 ```

 * Add new bookmarks
 ```
+As a user
+So that I can save a website
+I want to be able to add it to my bookmarks
 ```

 * Delete bookmarks